Want to learn how you could legitimately live rent free?

 Ways To Live Rent Free

 When homeowners go on vacations or have to leave their houses unattended for some other reason, they will pay you to live on their premises in their absence.
-You may be responsible for basic upkeep of the house, such as watering the lawn, taking care of pets, redirecting the mail, and of course, keeping burglars at bay.
+You may be responsible for the basic upkeep of the house, such as watering the lawn, taking care of pets, redirecting the mail, and of course, keeping burglars at bay.
 Depending on your contract, this may be considered a full-time or part-time job that has the perks of free accommodation.

-Live in a Van or Caravan
+4. Live in a van or caravan

 Unlike the house sitter option, this rent-free accommodation requires a bit of investment and engineering abilities.
 We’ve seen movies of entire families living in recreational vehicles (RVs) but those are simply beyond the financial reach of a vast majority of millennials.
 A van, or even a caravan, however, is a lot more attainable.